 What questions should I ask?

 Questions in a stay interview should focus on the employee and how the employer can support the employee to achieve their goals and operate to their maximum potential.
 The questions asked should consider the employee holistically and not just within the confines of the workplace.
-For example, discussing their family situation, do they need greater flexibility to ensure their family commitments are met?
+For example, if departing employee is discussing their family situation, do they need greater flexibility to ensure their family commitments are met?
 Do they have any long-term career goals that the organisation could support?